Viola Sonata (Ligeti): Movements

+The work consists of six movements:

-1. Hora lungă
+I. Hora lungă

 The first movement, Hora lungă takes influences of the Romanian folksong style of the same name.
 The title means "slow Hora", but in this case hora could be understood as the Romanian word for "dance".
 The entire movement is played on the C string, and uses microtonal intervals that imitate mostly the harmonic Scale of F. Other examples of passages on a single string include the Aria from Ligeti's Violin Concerto (74 measures on the G string) and the third movement of the Viola Sonata, Facsar, which probably influenced the first movement, as Ligeti wrote the two movements in the same year.

 To indicate microtones, Ligeti uses the sonata three downward arrows for alterations of -49, -31 and -14 cents, respectively.
 The use of microtonal intervals is common in the works of Ligeti.
 In the Viola Sonata, their use follows the harmonic Scale on F. In this way, the harmonic construction, with -49 cents lower on B♮, -31 cents lower on E♭, and -14 cents lower on the A♮, the ear suggests the resonance of the imaginary "fifth" string F, which would lie a fifth below the viola's lowest C, which makes the movement in some aspects similar to spectral music.

 The movement consists of the theme introduced in mm.
 1–2, with six repeated transformations (mm.
-2–5, 5–8, 9–14, 16-19, 19–32, 32–37) and a sort of interlude (mm.
+2–5, 5–8, 9–14, 16–19, 19–32, 32–37) and a sort of interlude (mm.
 15–16) that employs an arpeggiated figuration of harmonics that ascends on the C string.
 The only break of the movement lasts one-sixteenth and the end of the interlude, providing a reference point for conceptual bisection of the movement.
 The fifth transformation includes a large crescendo and climax, with the dynamic ffff in mm.
 29. The last section consists entirely of natural harmonics, based on a second harmonic scale on C as opposed to the aforementioned harmonic scale on F.

-2. Loop
+II.
+Loop

 The second movement, Loop, employs similar diminutives procedures to Renaissance motets, which contrast with the augmentation employed in the previous movement.
 There is a clear jazz influence in the movement and there is an indication to play "with swing", perhaps due to the influence of the music of Stéphane Grappelli.
 The entire work consists of 45 double stops that are looped, with a 3-bar introduction.
 The technical difficulty is remarkable, the double stops always include one open string and involve wide jumps between different positions that are rather challenging for the left hand.
 The difficulty and intensity increase gradually and propel the musical argument towards an interrupted finale.